 Burundi's proximity to the equator results in its warm and humid climate at lower elevations and mild and temperate in the mountains.
 There are 4 distinguishable seasons in Burundi: dry (June-August), wet (September-November), short dry (December-January), and long wet (February-May).
 Daily temperatures vary substantially by altitude and time of year.
-In Bujumbura the average high temperature in the dry season is 86°F, while temperatures follow for 75°F. In the central plateau, the annual average is 68°F. Burundi typically receives between 51 and 63 inches of rainfall annually.
+In Bujumbura the average high temperature in the dry season is 86°F, while temperatures fall to the 70s during the more humid rainy season.
+In hilly and mountainous areas, average temperatures hover between 60°F and 75°F. In the central plateau, the annual average is 68°F. Burundi typically receives between 51 and 63 inches of rainfall annually.